Hackers can now unlock, steal vehicles, NCC warns Nigerians

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

+A message has been sent to Nigerians by the Nigerian Communications Commission.

+The government commission warned car owners in Nigeria to beware of new hacking methods which can remotely open car doors and start engines without keys.

-The commission said owners of Honda and Acura car models are more susceptible to this attack.
+It said that owners of Honda and Acura car models are more susceptible to this attack.

-The warning contained in the discoveries by the Computer Security Incident Response Team, CSIRT, a cybersecurity centre established for the telecom sector by the NCC.
+The warning contained in the discoveries by the Computer Security Incident Response Team, CSIRT, a cybersecurity centre established for the telecom sector by the NCC, Vanguard Newspaper reports.

 Part of the centre’s report, released to the media by the commission’s Director Public Affairs, Dr Ikechukwu Adinde, alerted telecom consumers and members of the public, particularly, car owners on an ongoing cyber-vulnerability that allows a nearby hacker to unlock vehicles, start their engines wirelessly and make away with the cars.